Sink-or-be-Sunk/ESP32_Client/readme.md

 - Look for the custom configuration name given at the top of a Kconfig.projbuild such as `WiFi Configuration`
 - Editing this in the config editor will change the behavior of the program

-## WebSocketMsg
+## Messenger

-to help with abstracting communincation with the server, the WebSocketMsg component is used.
+to help with abstracting communincation with the server, the Messenger component is used.
 This will allow for sending json objects to the server.

 ### Use Case